20 Meta Horror Movies That Hold a Mirror Up To The Genre

 The Blackening does a fantastic job of playing with horror movie tropes, self aware characters, and racial stereotypes.
 This allows the film to subvert expectations on a number of occasions while also providing a ton of laughs.
 Awesome stuff!

-12. Final Girls (2015)
+12. The Final Girls (2015)

 A woman is sucked into a 1980s slasher movie where her and her scream queen mother are forced to follow genre tropes to survive and rewrite the narrative.
 A funny and incredibly enjoyable deconstruction of slasher conventions and final girl archetypes.

-The fact that Final Girls is a horror movie that takes place within a horror movie is pretty damn awesome.
+The fact that The Final Girls is a horror movie that takes place within a horror movie is pretty damn awesome.
 It’s also super self-aware and fiendishly clever.
 If you are looking for some retro meta slasher fun, throw this in a playlist with Totally Killer and you will have a great time.

 11. Wes Craven’s New Nightmare (1994)